megmontero/student-alcohol-consumption/code/student-alcohol-consumption.md

-# AnÃ¡lisis Estadístico
+# Análisis Estadístico

-## AnÃ¡lisis grÃ¡fico inicial
+## Análisis gráfico inicial

 ```r